 It was during this period that I started my research and training into the treatment of Chronic Pelvic Pain Syndrome (CPPS) and Chronic Prostatitis (CP).

 Having suffered with Acute and then Chronic Pelvic Pain Syndrome (CPPS) from epididymitis and orchitis in my mid 20’s, (read here and here) I already had a vested interest in the treatment of these syndromes.

-In 2010 I travelled to Belize, Portland and Mexico to learn a traditional form of abdominal and pelvic massage called The Arvigo Techniques of Maya Abdominal Therapy (ATMAT).
-I was the first male in Europe to offer this highly specialised treatment and it continues to form the very foundation of my approach.
-In 2011 I was invited to lecture at the ATMAT convention in Mexico on the benefits of ATMAT in the treatment of male pelvic pain and type 3 non-bacterial prostatitis.
+In 2010 I travelled to Belize, Portland and Mexico to learn a traditional form of abdominal and pelvic massage.
+Arvigo Techniques of Maya Abdominal Therapy (ATMAT) forms the foundation of my approach.
+I was the first male in Europe to offer this highly specialised treatment.
+And as a result in 2011 I was invited to lecture at the ATMAT convention in Mexico.
+My presentation was on the benefits of ATMAT in the treatment of male pelvic pain and type 3 non-bacterial prostatitis.